ztimson/var-perisist/README.md

 ## About

-Persist is an updated version of [webstorage-decorators](https://git.zakscode.com/ztimson/webstorage-decorators), a library which saves variables to local or session storage.
+Var-Persist is an updated version of [webstorage-decorators](https://git.zakscode.com/ztimson/webstorage-decorators), a library which saves variables to local or session storage.

 This library aims to improve upon the original's limitations by using the new [Proxy Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 Improvements include:
  - Supports both OOP & Decorator patterns